-X5.1 Asbestos-Containing Materials-Asbestos is a naturally occurring mineral fiber that was once widely used in building materials and products for its thermal insulating properties and fire resistance.
+X5.1 Asbestos-Containing Building Materials-Asbestos is a naturally occurring mineral fiber that was once widely used in building materials and products for its thermal insulating properties and fire resistance.
 EPA defines asbestos-containing material (ACM) as material that contains more than 1% asbestos.
-Undisturbed ACM generally does not pose a health risk.
-However, ACM may pose an increased risk if damaged, disturbed in certain manners, or if it deteriorates so that asbestos fibers can be released into building air.
-X5.1.1 Asbestos has been specifically designated as a haz-ardous substance pursuant to CERCLA section 102 (42 U.S.C. § 9602) but ACM abatement costs generally are not recoverable under CERCLA.
-For more information, please consult the Legal Appendix.
+Building products containing ACM are often referred to as asbestos containing building materials (ACBM).
+Undisturbed ACBM generally does not pose a health risk.
+However, the Legal Appendix (Appendix X1).
 There are other federal and state environmental statutes that impose obligations with respect to ACM.
+Although CERCLA does not provide a remedy for asbestos abatement, property owners may still be subject to liability for exposure to asbestos fibers under other federal or state environmental statutes and common laws.
 For example, under the Clean Air Act (CAA), EPA adopted a National Emission Standard for Hazardous Air Pollutants (NESHAP) for asbestos that regulates or restricts certain uses of asbestos and imposes certain work practices for demolition and renovation projects that disturb certain thresholds of regulated ACM (See 40 CFR Part 61 for more information).
-State and/or Local rules may be more stringent than the federal asbestos NESHAP.
+Local rules may be more stringent than the federal asbestos NESHAP.